MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 order by msh.duration_ns desc;
 ```

-### Why is Materialize is using so much memory?
+### Materialize is using lots of memory!
+What gives?

-The majority of Materialize's memory use is taken up by "arrangements", which
+The majority of Materialize's memory live in "arrangements", which
 are differential dataflow structures that maintain indexes for data
-as it changes.
+as they change.
 These queries extract the numbers of records and
 batches backing each of the arrangements.
 The reported records may
-exceed the number of logical records; the report reflects the uncompacted
+exceed the number of logical records, as they reflect un-compacted
 state.
 The number of batches should be logarithmic-ish in this
 number, and anything significantly larger is probably a bug.